 Considered one of the world's greatest military leaders, Napoleon Bonaparte was born on August 15, 1769, in Ajaccio, Corsica, France.
 He was the fourth, and second surviving, child of Carlo Buonaparte, a lawyer, and his wife, Letizia Ramolino.

-At the time around Napoleon's birth Corsica's occupation by the French had drawn considerable local resistance.
+By the time around Napoleon's birth, Corsica's occupation by the French had drawn considerable local resistance.
 Carlo Buonaparte had at first supported the nationalists siding with their leader, Pasquale Paoli.
 But after Paoli was forced to flee the island, Carlo switched his allegiance to the French.
 After doing so he was appointed assessor of the judicial district of Ajaccio in 1771, a plush job that eventually enabled him to enroll his two sons, Joseph and Napoleon, in France's College d'Autun.

 Eventually, Napoleon ended up at the military college of Brienne, where he studied for five years, before moving on to the military academy in Paris.
 In 1785, while Napoleon was at the academy, his father died of stomach cancer.
 This propelled Napoleon to take the reins as the head of the family.
 Graduating early from the military academy, Napoleon, now second lieutenant of artillery, returned to Corsica in 1786.